Wild Senna (Senna marilandica)

 Pale Purple Coneflower (Echinacea pallida)

-In restoration and garden settings, Echinacea pallida is both practical and beautiful.
-It can be propagated from seed, though flowering may take two to three years.
-Seeds benefit from cold stratification or fall sowing to ensure successful germination.
-Once established, the plant requires minimal maintenance and will self-seed freely if allowed.
-Dividing clumps every few years helps manage overcrowding and encourages healthy growth.
-Its early bloom period, typically June through July, makes it an excellent companion to later-blooming species such as Echinacea purpurea.
+In restoration and garden settings, Echinacea pallida is valued for its drought tolerance and distinctive early‑summer bloom period.
+It can be propagated from seed, though flowering typically requires two to three years.
+Seeds benefit from cold stratification or fall sowing to ensure germination.
+Once established, the plant requires little maintenance and may self‑seed if conditions are suitable.
+Because it forms a deep taproot, it is not well suited to division.

 Annual Fleabane (Erigeron annus)